GENERAL INFORMATION NOTICE:

 What liens or encumbrances survive against a property after it is sold at a tax deed sale?

-Governmental liens and judgments survive the issuance of a tax deed and are satisfied to the fullest extent possible with any overbid monies from the sale.
+Governmental liens survive the issuance of a tax deed and are satisfied to the fullest extent possible with any overbid monies from the sale.
 Governmental liens not satisfied in full survive the issuance of a tax deed and will still remain against the property.
 The Clerk’s Office assumes no responsibility for any encumbrances on any property offered for sale.
 It is in your best interest to have a title search done by an attorney or title company.
 However, you may search the Official Records.
 When considering tax deed properties, please be advised that ALL PROPERTIES ARE SOLD BUYER BEWARE.